Sidewalk Chalk Competition

 Drawings must remain within the artist’s designated space.
-Drawing on buildings, trees, or any other surface are strictly prohibited.
+Drawing on buildings, trees, or any other surface is strictly prohibited.
 This is a family event.
-Artwork containing nudity, profanity or content deemed inappropriate by the festival committee will be removed and the artist will be disqualified from the contest.
+Artwork containing nudity, profanity, or content deemed inappropriate by the festival committee will be removed and the artist will be disqualified from the contest.
 The use of flammable or offensive odors may not be used.
-Failure to comply by these rules or guidelines may be grounds for dismissal.
+Failure to comply with these rules or guidelines may be grounds for dismissal.

 - Blankets or chairs, knee pads to stay comfortable while you draw